-4.5 As set out earlier (para 3.4), the Council (alongside South Tyneside Metropolitan Borough Council) have committed to preparing a new IAMP AAP which upon adoption would replace the current AAP.
-The update is necessary to support emerging Investment Zone proposals for the area.
+4.2 As set out earlier (para 3.5), the Council (alongside South Tyneside Metropolitan Borough Council) have prepared a new draft IAMP AAP which upon adoption would replace the current AAP.
 The timetable below outlines key dates and stages.

-New IAMP AAP

-Role and purpose Sets out policies to support the delivery of an advanced manufacturing park on land to the north of the Nissan site.
-Upon adoption the new AAP would replace the current version

-Coverage IAMP AAP Area

-Status Development Plan Document

-Chain of Conformity In accordance with legislation and national planning policies and guidance.
+New IAMP AAP Role and purpose Sets out policies to support the delivery of an advanced manufacturing park on land to the north of the Nissan site.
+Upon adoption the new AAP would replace the current version Coverage IAMP AAP Area Status Development Plan Document Chain of Conformity In accordance with legislation and national planning policies and guidance.
 Accords with strategic policies in the Core Strategy.

-Timetable

-Regulation 18 Draft Summer 2024
+Timetable Regulation 18 Draft Summer 2024

-Regulation 19 Draft Winter 2024/2025

-Submission Spring/Summer 2025

-Adoption 2026